chavelyo3/Fitness-Tracker/README.md

 This application is deployed and hosted on [Heroku](https://infinite-spire-28991.herokuapp.com/).
 No installation is needed for use.

 # Usage
-This Application can be used by those who want to keep track of their workouts and view their stats throughout their fitness journey.
+This Application can be used by those who want to keep track of their workouts and stats throughout their fitness journey.

 # Technologies
 technologies used: